 Call me by my name, not "judge".

 Debnil Sur taught me everything I know about debate so check: https://www.tabroom.com/index/paradigm.mhtml?search_first=debnil&search_last= for a better explanation of anything I have to say here.

 What arguments does she prefer?
 I go for mostly policy arguments and feel more in my comfort zone judging these debates.
-That being said, I moved more to the left as my years in high school winded to a close and am down to judge a well-defended kritikal affirmative.
+That being said, I moved more to the left as my years in high school came to a close and am down to judge a well-defended kritikal affirmative.
 I think debate is a game but it's a game that can certainly can influence subjectivity development.
 Note: I would still prefer to judge a bad policy debate, over a bad kritikal debate.

 Online Debate Adaptions

-I have judged close to 60 online debates.
 Here are some things you can do to make the terribleness of online tournaments a little less terrible.

 1 - I really would like your camera to be on, wifi permitting.
 Debate is a communicative activity and your persuasion increases by tenfold if you are communicating with me face to face.